About cargo e-bikes

 How to participate

-If you or your business want to participate in the pilot program, you must:
+If you or your business want to participate in the pilot program, you must follow the:

-Check with your municipality to find out whether cargo e-bikes are allowed and if so, what requirements apply.
+Check with your municipality to find out whether cargo e-bikes are allowed, If they are, find out what rules and requirements apply.

 Requirements